sfgz/sfgz-basics/README.md

 ## Requirements
 Basics to run sfgz_udb for to feed a Nexcloud with userdata.

-Required by newer extensions as sfgz_kurs or sfgz_lsbacker
+Required by upcoming extensions as sfgz_kurs or sfgz_lsbacker

 ### Depends on Typo3 9.5.13